zserge/zserge.github.io/input/blog/hello.md

 title: blog
-post: This is your brain on mongs
+post: The first post
 date: 2010-03-01
 ---

 # {{ page.post }}

-My hero is full of keyboards.
-Get nonsense at <http://automeme.net/>
+This article is just a stub.
+Normally, it should be a greeting article.
+Sorry.

 Posted on {{ page.date }}

+{{ disqus }}